 The following documents must be presented for an initial passport:

-All supportive documents should be in Estonian, English or Russian language.
-Official translation into any of these languages is required in case your supporting documents to your application are in other languages.
+All supporting documents should be in Estonian, English, or Russian.
+An official translation is required if the supporting documents of your application are in other languages.
 Only notarized and officially legalized/authenticated/apostilled copies of supporting documents are accepted.

-Please note that all documents issued in Canada (e.g. birth- & marriage certificates, etc.) which are meant to be used in Estonia should be authenticated by Department of Foreign Affairs, Trade and Development Canada and then legalized by the Embassy of Estonia.
-For more information, please read about legalisation of the documents.
+Please note that all documents issued in Canada (e.g. birth- & marriage certificates, etc.) which are meant to be used in Estonia should be certified with an Apostille either by Global Affairs Canada or provincial government.
+For more information, please read about the Apostille requirement.

-If you will apply for initial passport for children under 15-years of age and one of the parent/guardian is not Estonian citizen, consent from other parent/guardian is required.
+If you are applying for the initial passport of children under 15-years of age and one of the parent/guardian is not an Estonian citizen, consent from the other parent/guardian is required.
 If you are divorced and/or you have single custody right over the child, the Court Order to prove such right has to be presented.
-Please ensure that you also provide a signed photocopy of the passport of the other parent.
+Please ensure that you also provide a signed photocopy of the other parent’s passport.

 It is possible to apply for an initial passport and/ or ID-card for a child under the age of 12 years by mail.
-In that case application should be sent directly to Estonian Police and Border Guard Board.
+In this case, the application should be sent directly to the Estonian Police and Border Guard Board.
 For more information visit their website.

 For a renewal passport and/or ID-card, the following documents should be submitted:

-It is possible to apply for a passport renewal by mail only in the case when the person has already received one biometric passport containing fingerprints and less than 5 years have passed since the issuance of this passport.
-Since fingerprinting is not necessary for ID-card application, such application can be sent by mail without 5 year term restrictions.
-In both these cases the application should be sent directly to Estonian Police and Border Guard Board.
-For more information visit their website.
+You can also renew a passport and / or ID card by post.
+It is possible to apply for a passport and / or ID card renewal by mail only in the case when the person has already received one biometric passport and / or ID card containing fingerprints and less than 6 years have passed since the issuance of that passport.
+The application should be sent directly to Estonian Police and Border Guard Board.
+For more information, visit their website.

 A correctly completed application and a receipt confirming the payment of the state fee must be sent directly to Estonia by regular mail: